TLDR:

 Tying it all together

-Not only does it make collecting and storing RCSA data easier, but it also automatically connects and links the input to everything else in the platform.
+Not only does it make collecting and storing RCSA data easier, but it also automatically connects and links the input to every other relevant element throughout the platform.

 Simplifying risk